top of page

 ezgif.com-gif-maker (1).gif

-First, tighten each of the Minne Ties finger tight.
-If the tissue is pierced during insertion, be sure to pull the suture through that tissue by using a rocking motion (see image).
-Lastly, while holding the clasp against the teeth, pull straight out on the suture with a needle driver.
-Make sure the Minne Ties are fully seated at the contact points.
+If the tissue is pierced during insertion, be sure to pull the suture through the soft tissue by using a rocking motion (see image).
+This ensures the Minne Ties are fully seated at the contact points which is necessary to hold the fixation (not the soft tissue).

 ezgif.com-crop (6).gif

-Do Not "Twist" Tighten the Suture with a Needle Driver
+Do Not "Twist" The Suture With a Needle Driver to Tighten

-Keep in mind that Minne Ties are made of suture material, not wire, so a gentle, straight tightening approach ensures the suture stays intact and your patients receive the optimal fixation you’re looking for.
+Keep in mind that Minne Ties are made of polyester suture, not wire, so a gentle, straight tightening approach ensures the suture isn't damaged during the tightening process.

 Training Videos